This article (written based on language school interview input) helps you prepare for an online TEFL interview.

 Some tips on what you need to do

 Giving a demo lesson is becoming more and more popular in online TEFL / TESOL job interviews.
-The demo lesson is something that you must be prepared for when interviewing for online teaching jobs.
-Language schools want to see how you teach, your personality and knowhow.
-Remember private schools are businesses and state schools are monitored so as a teacher, you represent the school.
-If your ELLs are happy with you, the school will be happy with you as well.
+You must be prepared for the demo lesson when interviewing for online teaching jobs.
+Language schools want to see how you teach, your personality and your know-how.
+Remember, private schools are businesses, and state schools are monitored, so you represent the school as a teacher.
+If your ELLs are happy with you, the school will be pleased with you as well.
 Well, a teacher’s performance is not entirely based on the ELLs’ satisfaction, but it does play a big part.
-It is therefore essential that you do a good demo class because it can determine whether you are the right fit for the job.
-Demo classes are also used to determine the pay rate and /or salary package
+Therefore, you must do a good demo class to determine whether you are the right fit for the job.
+Demo classes are also used to determine the pay rate and salary package.

 The EBC Trinity College CertTESOL course has trained you to plan, design and implement effective lessons to a wide range of language levels and ages.
 Remember your teaching practice classes where you taught 1-hour classes to ELLs with levels from A2 – C1?
 Remember those grammar classes you taught and how you saw that visuals were far more effective than words?
-You have your Trinity CertTESOL that demonstrates the high-quality of your TESOL certification.
+Finally, you have your Trinity CertTESOL that demonstrates the high quality of your TESOL certification.
 You only need to show your interviewer(s) how good you are.